 Gratitude for My Circles of Support

 I can’t end this without expressing my sincere appreciation for those who have been willing to be on my team through the ugly, sad, adventurous, and happy times of life.
-I have amazing team members with unique qualities, which help in all kinds of different ways.
+My team is made up of amazing members with unique qualities, which help in all kinds of different ways.
 I bet some of you don’t even realize you are on my team.

 I love doing life with you!

 Thank you for allowing me into your circumstances to have your back.